dpc10ster/RJafrocBook/docs/10-OR-analysis.md

 (\#eq:CIalphaFRRC)
 \end{equation}

-One can think of the numerator terms on the right hand side of \@ref(eq:CIalphaFRRC) as the variance of the inter-treatment FOM difference per reader, and the division by $J$ is needed as the readers, as a group, have smaller variance in inverse proportion to their numbers.
+One can think of the numerator terms on the right hand side of Eqn. \@ref(eq:CIalphaFRRC) as the variance of the inter-treatment FOM difference per reader, and the division by $J$ is needed as the readers, as a group, have smaller variance in inverse proportion to their numbers.

 The NH is rejected if any of the following equivalent conditions is met:

 * The observed value of the F-statistic exceeds the critical value $F_{1-\alpha,I-1,\infty}$.
-* The p-value defined by \@ref(eq:pValueaphaFRRC) is less than $\alpha$.
+* The p-value defined by Eqn. \@ref(eq:pValueaphaFRRC) is less than $\alpha$.
 * The $(1-\alpha)$ confidence interval does not include zero.

-Notice that for J = 1, \@ref(eq:CIalphaFRRC) reduces to \@ref(eq:CIalpha1RMT).
+Notice that for J = 1, Eqn. \@ref(eq:CIalphaFRRC) reduces to Eqn. \@ref(eq:CIalpha1RMT).

 ### Random-reader fixed-case (RRFC) analysis
 When case is treated as a fixed factor, the appropriate F-statistic for testing the null hypothesis $NH: \tau_i = 0 \; (i=1,1,2,...I)$ is: